Canine Acne you say?? Really?? Yes, dogs do get “zits”!!!!!

 If skin problems are present elsewhere on the dog, then acne may not be the cause and one should consider something else eg skin mites (see my earlier post about mites and mange).

-If your dog is going through this stage, then it’s a good idea to give the face a wash after each meal to remove any residual bacteria left from the food – a simply wash with a flannel should suffice.
+If your dog is going through this stage, then it’s a good idea to give the face a wash after each meal to remove any residual bacteria left from the food – a simple wash with a flannel should suffice.
 In most cases, treatment for canine acne is unnecessary although you can treat with medicated shampoos, Aloe Vera gel or something like Aveeno Oatmeal moisturiser.
 We don’t normally recommend Sudocrem as this is something that really shouldn’t be ingested by your dog.
 However, if the pimples are on the underside of the chin in a position that cannot be licked, then this is something you might try too.
 If the spots have ruptured and possibly developed a secondary infection as a result, or for cases of really severe irritation, antibiotics may be prescribed.
 In most cases, however, perhaps after several bouts, the dog just “grows out of it” as he matures.